Loughborough Sport Placements

 Year 1

-• Support 2nd year MSc placement student in the provision of physiology support to the University Triathlon/Cycling Performance Programme.
+• Support a 2nd-year MSc placement student in providing physiology support to the University Triathlon/Cycling Performance Programme.

 • Assist with tasks such as performance testing, training load monitoring, environmental physiology projects and seasonal planning.